Kuan-Lun/h2hdb/README.md

 # H2HDB
 ## Description

-H2HDB is a comprehensive database for organising and managing H@H (Hitomi la@Home) comic collections.
+H2HDB is a comprehensive database for organising and managing H@H comic collections.
 It offers a streamlined way to catalogue your comics, providing key information such as GID (Gallery ID), title, tags and more, ensuring your collection is always organised and accessible.

 ## Features